juliancolb/llm-song-generator/README.md

 On windows, type this to activate your virtual environment:
 `.\venv\Scripts\activate`

+On Mac, type this to activate your virtual environment:
+`source venv/bin/activate`

 Use this command to install the project dependencies:
 `pip install -r requirements.txt`